-This week, we chatted with Lior Shacham, CEO of PicUp, a system that makes it easier for businesses to engage with consumers.
-The company recently graduated from Startupbootcamp’s 3-month accelerator programme and have received an undisclosed amount of seed funding.
+This week, we chatted with Lior Shacham, CEO of PicUp, an AI-based personalization system for outbound calls that makes it easier for businesses to engage with consumers.
+The company recently graduated from Startupbootcamp’s 3-month accelerator program and has received an undisclosed amount of seed funding.

 In our Q&A, we discuss how they’re doing away with dodgy sales calls, exciting potential partnerships, and the SBC classmates they found most inspiring.

 Hi Lior, Tell us a bit about yourself and what PicUp does?